mszep/LasagneEngine/README.md

 # LasagneEngine

 Still WIP.
+Bugs to correct and changing API.
 Stable version will be pushed soon (~ 12/2015)

 ##What